orzut/fetch-rewards-backend/README.md

 This is RESTful web service that accepts HTTP POST, PUT and GET requests.
 The service was built with PostgreSQL and Sequelize for working with database, and Express.js for creating APIs.

 ## Install PostgreSQL
-Open a terminal and check if homebrew is installed:
+Open terminal and check if homebrew is installed:
 * ```$ which brew```
 * If installed, you'll see: ```> /usr/local/bin/brew```
 * If not, you'll see: ```> brew not found```